carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The first two arguments and the return value are floating point numbers of the same type.
+The first two arguments and the return value are floating-point numbers of the same type.
 The second argument specifies the power to which the first argument should be raised.